gershnik/sys_string/README.md

 ## What does it mean?

-* Interoperability with platform-native string type means that `sys_string` makes conversions to and from native string types (`NSString *` or `CFStringRef` on macOS/iOS, Java `String` on Android, `HSTRING` or `const wchar_t *` on Windows and `const char *` on Linux) as efficient as possible and ideally 0 cost operations.
+* Interoperability with platform-native string type means that `sys_string` makes conversions to and from native string types as efficient as possible and ideally 0 cost operations.
+Native string types are things like `NSString *` or `CFStringRef` on macOS/iOS, Java `String` on Android, `const wchar_t *`, `HSTRING` or `BSTR` on Windows and `const char *` on Linux.
 For example on Apple's platforms it stores `NSString *` internally allowing zero cost conversion.
 On Android where no-op conversions to Java strings are impossible for technical reasons, the internal storage is such that it makes conversions as cheap as possible.

+    Some platforms, like Windows, support multiple kinds of native string types.
+Internally, `sys_string` is a specialization of template `sys_string_t<Storage>` where the `Storage` parameter defines what kind of native string type to use.
+The default storage for `sys_string` is picked for you based on your platform (you can change it via compilation options) but you can also directly use other specializations in your code if necessary.

 * Immutable.
 String instances cannot be modified.
 To do modifications you use a separate "builder" class.
 This is similar to how many other languages do it and results in improved performance and elimination of whole class of errors.
 * Unicode-first.
 Instances of `sys_string` always store Unicode characters in either UTF-8, UTF-16 or UTF-32, depending on platform.
 Iteration can be done in all of these encodings and all operations (case conversion, case insensitive comparisons, trimming) are specified as actions on sequence of Unicode codepoints using Unicode algorithms.
 * Operations similar to Python or ECMAScript strings means that you can do things like `rtrim`, `split`, `join`, `starts_with` etc. in a way proven to be natural and productive in those languages.